brombal/ambient/README.md

 ## Example

-This example demonstrates usage with the `AmbientSubscriber` wrapper component.
+This example demonstrates usage with the `AmbientSubscriber` wrapper component, similar to how the React context API works.
-See [more examples](#more-examples) below for other ways to use Ambient!

-Also, take a look at the [Codepen](https://codepen.io/brombal/pen/gZmeYL) for a working sample.
+See [more examples](#more-examples) below for additional ways to use Ambient, or take a look at the [Codepen](https://codepen.io/brombal/pen/gZmeYL) for a working sample.

 ```typescript jsx
 import Ambient, { AmbientSubscriber } from 'ambient';